aduffy70/LabNotes/_posts/2026/2026-03-26-setup-local-github-pages-builds.md

 bundle exec jekyll serve
 ```
   * View at [localhost:4000](http://localhost:4000)
-  * Add `Gemfile.lock` and `_site/` to the .gitignore file so they don't get pushed to the Github repository.
+  * Add `_site/` to the .gitignore file so they don't get pushed to the Github repository.